Field Cockroaches in San Angelo

 Field Cockroach Habitat

-Field cockroaches feed largely on decomposing vegetation, including fruits, such as dates, and occur under stones, clumps of earth, and debris.
-Unlike German cockroaches, field cockroaches prefer to live outside in leaf litter and plant debris and rarely enter buildings.
-During drier parts of the year, field cockroaches may enter structures in search of moisture.
-Since field cockroaches so closely resemble German cockroaches, some homeowners will think they have German roaches invading their home, when they actually have field cockroaches.
+Field cockroaches mainly feed on decomposing vegetation, including fruits like dates, and they are commonly found under stones, clumps of earth, and debris.
+Unlike German cockroaches, field cockroaches prefer outdoor habitats, particularly in leaf litter and plant debris, and they rarely venture inside buildings.
+However, during dry periods, field cockroaches may enter structures in search of moisture.

 Field Cockroach Behaviors, Threats, or Dangers